 Project Summary

 The operation of Glen Canyon Dam for hydropower generation since 1963 has fundamentally altered the flow regime of the Colorado River in Grand Canyon, and has largely eliminated pre-dam low flows (i.e., below 5,000 ft3/s) that historically exposed large areas of bare sand (U.S. Department of the Interior, 2016a; Kasprak and others, in prep).
 At the same time, the combination of elevated low flows with the elimination of large, regularly-occurring spring floods in excess of 70,000 ft3/s has led to widespread riparian vegetation encroachment along the Colorado River, further reducing the extent of bare sand (U.S. Department of the Interior, 2016a, Sankey and others, 2015).
-The reduction in bare sand and proliferation of riparian vegetation have affected the condition and physical integrity of archaeological sites and resulted in erosion of the upland landscape surface by reducing the supply of sediment from the active river channel (e.g., sandbars) to the adjoining landscape (U.S. Department of Interior, 2016a; Draut, 2012; East and others, 2016).
-These river sediment deposits contain numerous cultural resources in the form of archaeological sites and other evidence of past human activity (U.S. Department of the Interior, 2016a; East and others, 2016).
-Many of these cultural resources are now subject to accelerated degradation due to reductions in sediment resupply under current dam operations and riparian vegetation expansion tied to regulated flow regimes (U.S. Department of the Interior, 2016a; East and others, 2016).
-The recent Long-Term Experimental and Management Plan Environmental Impact Statement (LTEMP EIS) predicts that conditions for achieving the resources goal for cultural resources, termed “preservation in place”, will be enhanced as a result of implementing the selected alternative.
-HFEs are one component of the selected alternative that will be used to resupply sediment to sandbars in Marble and Grand Canyons, which in conjunction with targeted vegetation removal, is expected to resupply more sediment to archaeological sites and dunefields, depending on site-specific riparian vegetation and geomorphic conditions (Sankey and others, in prep).
+The reduction in bare sand and proliferation of riparian vegetation have affected the condition and physical integrity of archaeological sites and resulted in erosion of the upland landscape surface by, reducing the supply of sediment exposed to wind transport from the active river channel (e.g., sandbars) to the adjoining landscape (U.S. Department of Interior, 2016a; Draut, 2012; East and others, 2016).
+Many archaeological sites and other evidence of past human activity are now subject to accelerated degradation due to reductions in wind-blown sediment resupply under current dam operations and riparian vegetation expansion tied to regulated flow regimes (U.S. Department of the Interior, 2016a; East and others, 2016).
+The LTEMP EIS predicts that conditions for achieving the resources goal for cultural resources, termed “preservation in place”, will be enhanced as a result of implementing the selected alternative.
+HFEs are one component of the selected alternative that will be used to resupply sediment to sandbars in Marble and Grand Canyons.
+The increased riverine supply of sediment, in conjunction with targeted riparian vegetation removal, is expected to result in the resupply of more wind-blown sediment to archaeological sites and dunefields, depending on site-specific riparian vegetation and geomorphic conditions (Sankey and others, in prep).
 At the same time, HFEs can also directly erode some river sediment deposits containing cultural resources, particularly large terraces in the Glen Canyon reach (U.S. Department of Interior, 2016a).

-This project quantifies the geomorphic effects of ongoing dam operations and experimentation operations, as well as vegetation management aimed at increasing the supply of sediment to cultural sites, dunefields and terraces, which will be undertaken per the Long-Term Experimental and Management Plan Record of Decision (LTEMP ROD) (U.S. Department of the Interior, 2016b) during the next 20 years.
-The data and analyses will allow the Grand Canyon Dam Adaptive Management Program (GCDAMP) to objectively evaluate whether and how these non-flow and flow actions affect cultural resources, vegetation, and sediment dynamics, and how they ultimately affect the long term preservation of cultural resources and other culturally-valued and ecologically important landscape elements located within the river corridor downstream of Glen Canyon Dam.
+This project quantifies the geomorphic effects of ongoing and experimental dam operations, as well as the geomorphic effects of riparian vegetation expansion and management, focusing on effects to the supply of wind-blown sediment to cultural sites, dunefields, and terraces.
+The ongoing and experimental dam operations of interest are those that will be undertaken under the LTEMP ROD during the next 20 years.
+The data and analyses will allow the GCDAMP to objectively evaluate whether and how these non-flow and flow actions affect cultural resources, vegetation, and sediment dynamics, and how they ultimately affect the long term preservation of cultural resources and other culturally-valued and ecologically important landscape elements located within the river corridor downstream of Glen Canyon Dam.

 Background